naturalis/nba-docs/content/doc-spec-services/index.md

 different objects such as plants, animals or single parts thereof, DNA samples, fossils, rocks or meteorites.
 The specimens in our collection are therefore described using an extensive data model.
-All components and data types in the Specimen model, as well as a comprehensive list of all specimen-related endpoints are documented in the NBA reference documentation [LINK].
+All components and data types in the Specimen model, as well as a comprehensive list of all specimen-related endpoints are documented in the {{<swagger-ui-link text="API endpoint reference">}}.
 Below, we will illustrate the major components of specimen documents and how to query them.
 A list of available fields is also available at

 http://145.136.240.125:30076/v2/specimen/metadata/getFieldInfo